rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/writings/blog_posts/attention.md

 <span id=foot3>**3.**</span>
-In talking with Llion Jones, I learned that the first version of the transformer, actually added the outputs of the heads together, instead of concatenating them.
-However, since then concatenation has become the de facto standard, and is also what the language of the paper most strongly suggests, so we will proceed with this choice.
+In talking with Llion Jones, I learned that the first version of the transformer actually added the outputs of the heads together instead of concatenating them.
+However, since then concatenation has become the de facto standard, so we will proceed with this choice.
 <a href=#head3 class=colored-post-link>↩</a>